 Driving a motorcycle in Florida requires a Motorcycle Operation Endorsement on your Florida Driver’s License, which includes completion of a Basic Rider Course.
-For more information on licensing and compliance requirements, please visit the Florida Department of Highway Safety and Motor Vehicles and review the Florida Motorcycle Handbook 2013.
+For more information on licensing and compliance requirements, please visit the Florida Department of Highway Safety and Motor Vehicles.

 Why Most Motorcycle Collisions Occur at Intersections